SciCatProject/docs-template/README.md

 site_name: my-site-name
 ```

-If your pages setup requires additional Python packages, you can specify them in [.github/mkdocs/requirements.txt](.github/mkdocs/requirements.txt) The action will install these dependencies automatically.
+If your Pages setup requires additional Python packages, you can specify them in [.github/mkdocs/requirements.txt](.github/mkdocs/requirements.txt) The action will install these dependencies automatically.
+This replaces [.github/actions/mkdocs-pages/requirements.txt](.github/mkdocs/requirements.txt) rather than adding to it, therefore you must include all the original dependencies in your `requirements.txt`

 # Local Testing